-Welcome to the International Association of Counseling Services (IACS), the accreditation association for university and four year college counseling services.
+Welcome to the International Association of Counseling Services (IACS), the accreditation association for university, four-year college, and two-year community college counseling services.
 The basic purposes of IACS are to encourage and aid these services throughout the United States and internationally to meet high professional standards, and to provide the profession and the public with information about those services.

 IACS is committed to furthering the visibility of counseling services on university and college campuses and improving their quality.
 To that end, IACS has evolved standards that define professional excellence and has established criteria for accreditation which reflect these standards.
 As demands for accountability increase, professional peer review is vital.

 The IACS Advisory Council, its Members are past presidents of the Association, is available to be a free resource for directors of counseling centers who have questions about what it takes to have their center become IACS accredited; and for directors of centers that are already accredited by IACS, who can contact any Member of the Council if they have questions or concerns about issues affecting their center’s accredited status.
 Of course, the Board of Directors, the Board of Accreditation, along with the IACS office staff, are always available to support counseling center directors and respond to their questions and concerns.

 It all started in 1949 with a newly formed committee within the National Vocational Guidance Association, which developed a set of guidelines to maintain the quality of vocational counseling agencies.
 The American Personnel and Guidance Association (now known as the American Counseling Association - ACA) was created in 1952 and this organization took over the responsibilities of the committee to evaluate new applying centers and review previously approved agencies.
 The committee started producing directories of approved entities every two years.